-In January 2012, the Costa Rican government approved a decree which regulates the sale of food and beverages in schools.
+In January 2012, the Costa Rican government approved a decree which regulates the sale of food and beverages in public schools.
 The decree came into effect in 2012.
-Enforcement of this law has been gradual since it started in 2012 and until 2014, depending on the specific characteristics of the food and beverage in question.
 According to the decree, the sale of specific sparkling beverages and still beverages that contain sugar, syrup or HFCS in any type of presentation in schools is prohibited.
 We are still allowed to sell water and certain still beverages in schools.
-We cannot assure you that the Costa Rican government will not further restrict sales of other of our products in schools in the future; any such further restrictions could lead to an adverse impact on our results of operations.
+In December 2014, the Costa Rican government announced that it will be stricter in the enforcement of this decree.
+Although we are in compliance with this law, we cannot assure you that the Costa Rican government will not further restrict sales of other of our products in schools in the future; these restrictions and any further restrictions could have an adverse impact on our results of operations.